Guidance

 We mentioned at the beginning that there are different phases when a team comes together.
 Find out more here: Team development: How a group becomes a team

-• If the conflict arises during a storming phase because the team has been reorganized, it is important to express the different interests and make it clear that such storming is completely normal.
+• If the conflict arises during a storming phase because the team has been reorganized, it is important to discuss the different expectations of each other, to make it clear that such storming is completely normal and to discuss a joint approach for the future.

 In emotional conflicts, the most important thing is to talk.
-If the emotional conflict is part of a process, it is often not possible to find solutions, but it is a matter of enduring this phase and being able to let it go.
+If the emotional conflict is part of a process, then sometimes no solutions can be found on a factual level, but it is about understanding the emotions and then being able to endure this phase and leave it behind.

 Disputes and conflicts in the team